N-Channel IGBT

 Thermal mass parameterization —

-heat capacity parameterization
+parameterization of heat capacity

-By thermal time constants
+By thermal time constants | By thermal mass

 Details